 “Yeah, well, most of the demons I go after are bigger.”

 Aiva shook her head with a roll of her eyes, and pulled a slim silver knife from her belt.
-She sliced open the tip of her finger and shook three drops onto the floor.
+She pricked the tip of her finger and shook three drops of blood onto the floor.

 A voice came from the window behind them.
 “You know, I prefer bodies that aren’t breathing.
 But I could get used to this whole living flesh thing.”

-Both girls spun around at the sound of the voice, which was thin and raspy.
+Both girls spun around at the sound of the thin and raspy voice.
 They faced a man, at least a head shorter than they were, with pointed ears and slitted pupils for eyes.
-He wore a tailored suit and stood with his arms folded, leaning against the window frame.
+He wore a tailored suit, and stood with his arms folded, leaning against the window frame.
 There was a single ring tattooed around his left wrist.

 “You came,” Tala said with a smirk.
 “I should warn you, that was an incredibly stupid thing to do.”